Persecution of pagans under Theodosius I: Theodosian decrees (389–391)

 In a series of decrees called the "Theodosian decrees" he progressively declared that those pagan feasts that had not yet been rendered Christian ones were now to be workdays (in 389).
 In 391, he reiterated the ban of blood sacrifice and decreed "no one is to go to the sanctuaries, walk through the temples, or raise his eyes to statues created by the labor of man" (decree "Nemo se hostiis polluat", Codex Theodosianus xvi.10.10).
 Also in 391, Valentinian II, who was emperor in the West under the aegis of Theodosius, was advised by Ambrose to issue a law that not only prohibited sacrifices but also forbade anyone from visiting the temples.
 This again caused turbulence in the West.
 Valentinian II quickly followed this law with a second one, which declared that pagan temples were to be closed, a law that was viewed as practically outlawing paganism.

 After the death of Maximus, Valentinian II, under the aegis of Theodosius, once again assumed the office of emperor in the West.
 Valentinian II, advised by Ambrose, and in spite of pleas from the pagans, refused to restore the Altar of Victory to the Senate House, or their income to the priests and Vestal Virgins.
 Valentinian was murdered, possibly by agents of Arbogast whom he had tried to dismiss, and Eugenius, a professor of rhetoric, was proclaimed emperor.
 The ancestral religious rites were once again performed openly and the Altar of Victory was restored.
 The temples that were thus closed could be declared "abandoned", as Bishop Theophilus I of Alexandria immediately noted in applying for permission to demolish a site and cover it with a Christian church, an act that must have received general sanction, for mithraea forming crypts of churches, and temples forming the foundations of 5th century churches appear throughout the former Roman Empire.

 By decree in 391, Theodosius ended the subsidies that had still trickled to some remnants of Greco-Roman civic paganism too.
 In 394 the eternal fire in the Temple of Vesta in the Roman Forum was extinguished, and the Vestal Virgins were disbanded.
 Taking the auspices and practicing witchcraft were to be punished.
 When pagan members of the Senate in Rome appealed to him to restore the Altar of Victory in the Senate House, he refused.

 The apparent change of policy that resulted in the "Theodosian decrees" has often been credited to the increased influence of Ambrose, bishop of Milan.
 Only after what is commonly known as the massacre of Thessalonica in 390 was Ambrose able to gain influence with Theodosius.
 Ambrose accomplished this by excommunicating Theodosius for ordering the massacre, thereby forcing him to obey.
-Ambrose had a council of the Church condemn this act.
-Theodosius submitted himself to Ambrose and agreed to do penance.
-Theodosius' penance apparently included his promise to adopt a new role as the champion of the Christian faith.